 Individuals who previously proved their age or residency status for a prior claim through Social Security or Medicare don’t need to submit the information again.
 Unless otherwise instructed, Social Security will return all original documents or photocopies.

 When applying for Original Medicare on the phone or online, it helps to have the above documents in front of you.
 This way, you’ll have the information ready when you need it.
+You may be required to mail or fax your documentation to your local Social Security office if they are unable to validate your identity over the phone.

 Before you begin to apply for Original Medicare online, you’ll need to create a My Social Security account.
 The Social Security Administration (SSA) requires the following to sign up for an account: